tammergalal/katacoda-scenarios/canary-deploy-tracking/step3.md

 1. On lines 9 and 26, update the version numbers from `1.1` to `1.2`.
 This is the tag that allows Datadog to track the version.

-Now you can deploy what is hopefully going to be a minor update that gives your end user the latency they deserve!
+Now you can deploy what is hopefully going to be a minor update that gives your end user the latency, error free experience they deserve!
 Apply the `1.2` manifest using `kubectl apply -f k8s-yaml-files/advertisements.yaml`{{execute}}.

 Just like earlier, you can use `kubectl get deployment advertisements-canary`{{execute}} to get the status of the new `advertisements-canary` deployment.
 Once it is ready, open the [APM > Traces](https://app.datadoghq.com/apm/traces?env=ruby-shop) page and on the left-hand menu under `Service` choose `advertisements`.
 Below that click the `Version` drop down and click `1.2`.
 Once traces start flowing in that means we are getting traffic to this newer deployment.